speedyk-005/chunklet-py/docs/getting-started/programmatic/plain_text_chunker.md

 ---

-## Advanced Chunking Techniques
+## Advanced Chunking Techniques: Level Up Your Skills!

-Beyond basic splitting, advanced techniques involve understanding the document's structure.
-For instance, preserving section breaks can significantly improve the quality of chunks for hierarchical documents.
-This section will delve into such methods.
+Ready to go beyond the basics?
+Let's explore some pro-level techniques that make your chunks even smarter!

-### Overlap Considerations
+### Overlap Considerations: Keeping Things Connected

-To ensure smooth transitions between chunks, an overlap mechanism is often employed.
-This means that a portion of the previous chunk is included in the beginning of the next, providing continuity.
+Want your chunks to flow smoothly like a well-told story?
+Overlap is your secret weapon!
+It includes a bit of the previous chunk at the start of the next one, ensuring your text doesn't feel choppy or disconnected.
+Continuity is key!

 ---